quicwg/base-drafts/draft-ietf-quic-transport.md

 The initial CRYPTO_HS frame MUST be sent in a single packet.
 Any second attempt that is triggered by address validation MUST also be sent within a single packet.
 This avoids having to reassemble a message from multiple packets.
-Reassembling messages requires that a server maintain state prior to establishing a connection, exposing the server to a denial of service risk.  \[\[TODO: Reword this with retry proposal.]]

 The first client packet of the cryptographic handshake protocol MUST fit within a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space